-Unlike some cities, Sharonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sharonville are a mix of both white- and blue-collar jobs.
-Overall, Sharonville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Sharonville who work in management occupations (12.73%), sales jobs (11.04%), and office and administrative support (11.01%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sharonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sharonville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Sharonville who work in office and administrative support (12.66%), management occupations (11.91%), and sales jobs (9.54%).

 Also of interest is that Sharonville has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Sharonville citizens is substantially higher than the typical US community, as 33.15% of adults in Sharonville have at least a bachelor's degree.
+The education level of Sharonville citizens is very high relative to the national average among all cities (21.84%): 36.56% of adults in Sharonville have a bachelor's degree or even advanced degree.

 The most common language spoken in Sharonville is English.
 Other important languages spoken here include Spanish and Gujarathi.